Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 Over/Under Insights

-- Charlotte and its opponents have combined for 59.5 points or more just once this season.
+- Charlotte and its opponents have combined for 59.5 points -- this matchup's over/under -- only once this season.

 - Florida International's games have gone over 59.5 points in two opportunities this season.